Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

-\textbf{Warm-start.} In this setting, we ensure that every product in the test set appears in the training set.
-We therefore remove from the test baskets the products that do not appear in the training baskets before forming the training set, the validation set, and the test set.
+\textbf{Warm-start.} In this setting, we make sure that every product in the test set appears in the training set.
+To do that, we remove from the test baskets the products that do not appear in the training baskets before forming the training set, the validation set, and the test set.

-\textbf{Cold-start.} In this setting, we ensure that every product in the test set is absent from the training set, and we randomly select $10\%$ of products from the test baskets and call these \textit{test products}.
-We remove these products from training baskets.
-Then, we form the test cases in which the potential products come from the \textit{test products}.
-The validation set and training set are formed with the warm-start setting.
+\textbf{Cold-start.} In this setting, we make sure that every product in the test set is absent from the training set.
+We randomly pick $10\%$ products from the test baskets and call these products \textit{test products}.
+We remove these products from train baskets.
+Then we form the test cases in which the potential products come from the \textit{test products}.
+The validation set and training set are formed similarly with the warm-start setting.

 \textbf{Evaluation.} For each basket in the test set, we predict the relevant scores for all the remaining products and rank these products according to their relevance scores.
-Then, we select the $N$ products that have the highest scores to form a recommendation list.
-We use common rank-based metrics, Recall@$N$ and MRR@$N$ (mean reciprocal rank) for evaluating the models.
+We then pick $N$ products that have highest scores to form a recommendation list.
+We use common rank-based metrics: Recall@$N$, and MRR@$N$ (mean reciprocal rank) for evaluating the models.